.. image:: https://travis-ci.org/hjacobs/kube-downscaler.svg?branch=master

 .. image:: https://img.shields.io/badge/calver-YY.MM.MICRO-22bfda.svg

-Scale down Kubernetes deployments and/or statefulsets during non-work hours.
+Scale down Kubernetes Deployments, StatefulSets, and/or HorizontalPodAutoscalers during non-work hours.

-Deployments are interchangeable by statefulset for this whole guide.
+Deployments are interchangeable by statefulsets/horizontalpodautoscalers for this whole guide unless explicitly stated otherwise.

 It will scale down the deployment's replicas if all of the following conditions are met:

 * current time is not part of the "uptime" schedule or current time is part of the "downtime" schedule.
-The schedules are being evaluated in following order:
+The schedules are evaluated in the following order: